fromsantanu/fromsantanu/README.md

 # Hi, I'm Santanu Karmakar 👋

-I'm a technology specialist interested in Health Data Science. **These repositories have been created mainly for those who want to learn subjects associated with health data science**.
-We specially intend to **learn the method of researching, analysing and concluding on various problems that are related to healthcare practice**.
-Our main focus lies on the process of **interpreting data, charts and drawing statistical inferences and learn to take decisions**.
-We also want to explore methods of prediction.
-Thus, here we have three categories:
+I'm a technology specialist interested in Health Data Science.
+These repositories have been created primarily for those who want to learn subjects associated with health data science. **We particularly aim to teach methods for researching, analyzing, and concluding on various problems related to healthcare practice**.
+Our main focus lies in the processes of **interpreting data, analyzing charts, drawing statistical inferences, and learning to make informed decisions**.
+Additionally, we want to explore methods of prediction.
+Therefore, we have organized the content into three categories:

 - **Foundational Knowledge**: This category deals with foundational knowledge like Python, R, SQL, etc.
 - **Domain-Specific Methods and Techniques**: In this category, solutions exists that answer specific questions related to health datascience.